belte

 4.2.2 Methods

-Methods are similar to functions.
+Methods are similar to functions and generally allow the same features.
 They are declared as such:

 class MyClass {